 If you need further information about entry requirements, contact the local immigration authorities.
 You should also check with your airline or travel company for the latest information.

 Visas are not required if you have a valid UK Passport.
 The Turks and Caicos Islands Immigration department will normally give you permission to stay for up to 90 days.
 You will need a permit to work on any of the islands.

-For more information on visa requirements, visit the website of the UK Border Agency or the Turks and Caicos Islands Ministry of Border Control and Labour.
+For more information on visa requirements, visit the website of the Turks and Caicos Islands Ministry of Border Control and Employment.